Python in Posit Workbench

 News and information

-Python developers are an active community, and many new things are happening all the time.
-If you want to stay on top of what’s happening, we recommend keeping up with the following sites:
+Python developers form an active community, and many new developments occur regularly.
+If you want to stay updated on what’s happening, we recommend following these sites:

-• Follow the Posit blog to hear about our latest features, packages, and workshops.
+• Follow the Posit blog to learn about our latest features, packages, and workshops.

 • The Python Software Foundation has several different newsgroups and mailing lists devoted to Python.